ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 paru -S visual-studio-code-bin
 ```

-To activate touchpad gestures and wayland support on VS Code, you should copy the default application icon and add some flags to it:
+To activate touchpad gestures and Wayland support on VS Code, you should copy the default application icon and add some flags to it:

 ```bash
 cp /usr/share/applications/code.desktop ~/.local/share/applications/